-Thus a / must always be used as the directory separator character when a test case name appears in a scenario file. \ is not accepted as a directory separator character in a test case name on Windows NT systems.
+Thus a / must always be used as the directory separator character when a test case name appears in a scenario file. $\$ is not accepted as a directory separator character in a test case name on Win32 systems.

-H.3 Executable files
+H.4 Executable files

-On a Windows NT system the execute bit in a file's permission is not significant when determining whether or not a file is executable.
+On a Win32 system the execute bit in a file's permission is not significant when determining whether or not a file is executable.
 Instead the system determines how to execute a file from the file name suffix.
 The spawn and exec family of routines in the Microsoft C runtime support library understand certain suffixes as indicating executable files and will invoke the appropriate command interpreter when called upon to execute a .cmd or a .bat file.

 In addition to the suffixes recognised by the C runtime support library, the TETware test case and tool execution subsystem recognises a file with a .ksh suffix as a Korn Shell script and a file with a .pl suffix as a Perl script.
-The execution subsystem will invoke the appropriate command interpreter when called upon to execute one of these files.
+The execution subsystem will invoke sh.exe or perl.exe as appropriate when called upon to execute one of these files.
+These interpreters are located using the PATH environment variable, so script execution will be unsuccessful if the search path does not include the location of the interpreter that is required to execute the script.

-The way in which file names are interpreted on a Windows NT system affects the way in which you should specify a test case name in a scenario file, or a tool name using one of the tool-specific configuration variables, as follows:
+The way in which file names are interpreted on a Win32 system affects the way in which you should specify a test case name in a scenario file, or a tool name using one of the tool-specific configuration variables, as follows:

-- To specify a test case or tool which is a .com, .exe, .cmd or .bat file, you may either include or exclude the file's suffix. - When you specify a Shell (xpg3sh) or Korn Shell (ksh) API test case to be executed, you must either arrange for the file name to have a .ksh suffix or set the TET_EXEC_TOOL configuration variable to sh. - Likewise, the file name of a Perl test case must either have a .pl suffix or you must set the TET_EXEC_TOOL configuration variable to perl. - If you specify a test case without a suffix in a scenario file and you use a command such as make to build and/or clean the test case, you must arrange for the build and clean tools to append the correct suffix to the test case name before passing it to the make command. - If a tool is a shell script, it must have a .ksh suffix.
+- To specify a test case or tool which is a .com, .exe, .cmd or .bat file, you may either include or exclude the file's suffix. - When you specify a Shell (xpg3sh) or Korn Shell (ksh) API test case to be executed, you must either arrange for the file name to have a .ksh suffix or set the TET\EXEC\TOOL configuration variable to sh. - Likewise, the file name of a Perl test case must either have a .pl suffix or you must set the TET\EXEC\TOOL configuration variable to perl. - If you specify a test case without a suffix in a scenario file and you use a command such as make to build and/or clean the test case, you must arrange for the build and clean tools to append the correct suffix to the test case name before passing it to the make command.